donghyuk0605/street-dreams-ultimate/README.md

 ## Scoreboard Overlay

 Matches now display a FIFA style scoreboard after each match.
 Home and away logos sit over a stadium backdrop thanks to open source imagery, giving it a proper game-day vibe.
 Dismiss the overlay with the **확인** button.
+The overlay now features larger logos and bold typography for a more immersive presentation.